Portland mulls ban on daytime camping amid sharp rise in homelessness

 In a separate but related development, Portland’s City Council also voted Wednesday to approve a settlement in a federal lawsuit brought by people with disabilities who said sprawling homeless encampments prevented them from navigating the city’s streets.

-The federal class action lawsuit, filed in September, alleged that the city violated the Americans with Disabilities Act by letting tents obstruct sidewalks, impacting people who use wheelchairs, scooters, canes and walkers.
+The federal class action lawsuit, filed in September, alleged that the city violated the American with Disabilities Act by letting tents to obstruct sidewalks, impacting people who use wheelchairs, scooters, canes and walkers.

 Under the settlement, the city must prioritize removing tents that block sidewalks and clear at least 500 sidewalk-blocking encampments every year for the next five years.
 Portland, which didn’t admit wrongdoing, must also operate a 24-hour hotline for reporting tents blocking sidewalks and create an online reporting portal where people can upload photos.

-Note: This story has been corrected to show that the city voted to created six sanctioned outdoor camping sites, not three.